braindynamicslab/dyneusr/README.md

 Please feel free to [report](https://github.com/braindynamicslab/dyneusr/issues/new) any issues, [request](https://github.com/braindynamicslab/dyneusr/issues/new) new features, or [propose](https://github.com/braindynamicslab/dyneusr/compare) improvements.
 You can also contact Caleb Geniesse at geniesse [at] stanford.edu.

-If you contribute to DyNeuSR, please feel free to add your name to the [list of contributors] (https://github.com/braindynamicslab/dyneusr/blob/master/contributors.md).
+If you contribute to DyNeuSR, please feel free to add your name to the [list of contributors](https://github.com/braindynamicslab/dyneusr/blob/master/contributors.md).

 ## **Citation**